ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 Alternative G1 is for +4GB heaps which can do string deduplication.
 May be default in Java 9.
 Rarely stops the world.

+Don't mess with it unless you know exactly what you are doing.
+This includes accepting JVM flags for previous versions of Java!

 !

 ### New tools